Types of Marine Insurance

 A method of insuring an employer’s liability under Admiralty law (Jones Act, Maintenance & Cure, etc.) to his employees.
 It provides similar coverage for employers as contained in a P&I policy.
 It does not cover Longshore or any third-party liabilities.

-Hull insurance is the insurance against loss caused by damage or destruction of waterborne craft or aircraft to the owner.
-It is the insurance of the ship which includes all the articles and pieces of furniture in the ship.
-Hull and machinery insurance can be done to protect the shipowner and investment in the ship.
+Hull insurance protects against loss caused by damage or destruction of waterborne craft or aircraft.
+It includes all articles and pieces of furniture within the vessel.
+Hull and machinery insurance can protect the shipowner’s investment in the ship.
 If the ship is damaged, the owner of the ship gets indemnity from the insurance company.
-This type of marine insurance is usually, taken out by the owner of the ship in order to avoid any loss of the ship in case of any mishaps occurring.
+This type of marine insurance is usually taken out by the owner to avoid any loss due to mishaps occurring.